 Whenever possible, consultant services shall be obtained from other State agencies when the services available from other State agencies substantially meet the reasonable specifications of the requesting agency.

-Before receiving authorization to seek consultant services, the department shall submit to the Purchasing Department written justification for its request.
+Before receiving authorization to seek consultant services, the department shall submit to the Procurement Services Office written justification for its request.
 This written justification shall, at a minimum:

 - Explain what services the department desires to secure;

 - Why the work to be performed by the consultant cannot be reasonably accomplished by employees of the requesting department;

 - How the work to be performed relates to the proper functions of the department;

 - What benefits the department expects to receive from the consultant's services;